aryabaladi1/SI-300D/README.md

 SI-300D provides a simple real-time view of network traffic and active TCP connections, including the processes responsible for those connections.

-> Built as a hands-on project to explore Windows networking APIs, P/Invoke, asynchronous monitoring, and WPF application development.

 ## Features

 - Real-time upload and download speed monitoring